segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ## FAQ & Troubleshooting

-### Custom Event Naming
+### Custom Events

-Google Analytics 4 has strict rules for event naming and require you to adhere to those requirements in order to successfully send events.
+Google Analytics 4 has strict rules for event naming and requires you to adhere to those requirements in order to successfully send events.
+Segment will replace all spaces with underscores to ensure the event name adheres to Google's [event naming rules](https://support.google.com/analytics/answer/13316687?hl=en&ref_topic=13367860&sjid=2167389739796023681-NA#zippy=%2Cweb){:target="_blank"}.
+As a result, you will see custom events snake cased in Google Analytics 4.

-Per Google's documentation on [event naming](https://support.google.com/analytics/answer/13316687?hl=en&ref_topic=13367860&sjid=2167389739796023681-NA#zippy=%2Cweb){:target="_blank"}, follow these rules when choosing a name for your event:
+Per Google's documentation, follow these rules when choosing a name for your event:

 - Event names are case sensitive.
 For example, my_event and My_Event are distinct events.
 - Event names can include English and non-English words and letters.
 - Do not use reserved prefixes and event names.
 - Event names must start with a letter.
 Use only letters, numbers, and underscores.
 Don't use spaces.

-Google Analytics 4 does not accept custom event names that include spaces.
-Segment replaces spaces in the Event Name in the Custom Event action with an underscore.
-As a result, you will see custom events snake cased in Google Analytics 4.

 Google Analytics 4 is also case sensitive.
-If you would like all event names to be lowercase, use the `Lowercase Event Name` setting in the Custom Event action.
+If you would like all event names to be lowercase, use the `Lowercase Event Name` setting in the Custom Event mapping.
 If this setting is disabled, Google will treat event names with different casing as distinct events.

+Custom events do not appear in most standard reports; you will need to set up custom reports for meaningful analysis.

 ### Custom Dimensions and Metrics